tlbeckham/CS361_ingredient_microservice/README.md

 _python run ingredient_server.py_

-##How to programmatically REQUEST data from the microservice
+## How to programmatically REQUEST data from the microservice
 Include an example call.

-Clear instructions for how to programmatically RECEIVE data from the microservice you implemented.
+## How to programmatically RECEIVE data from the microservice

-UML sequence diagram showing how requesting and receiving data works.
-Make it detailed enough that your teammate (and your grader) will understand.
+## UML sequence diagram

 ![UML](https://github.com/user-attachments/assets/cbfb6f3d-9fb3-482e-9fae-4ccbbc239ad7)